Cellular vs. WiFi: How Safe is Cellular Data?

 There are many ways WiFi networks can be hacked:

-- Rouge Hotspots or Evil Twins: Evil twins are disguised public WiFi hotspots.
+• Rouge Hotspots or Evil Twins: Evil Twins are disguised public WiFi hotspots.
 They usually have the same name or a similar name as a real hotspot network within the vicinity.
-If a person was to connect to the rogue hotspot, the hacker could intercept the data and insert malware into the device.
+If a person were to connect to the rogue hotspot, the hacker could intercept the data and insert malware into the device.

 How to Protect Your Data?

 Truth be told, your data will never be 100% hack-proof.
-Fortunately, there are steps that can be taken to mitigate the threat.
+Fortunately, some steps can be taken to mitigate the threat.

 If you often find yourself using public WiFi networks, we recommend investing in a mobile hotspot or a cell phone signal booster.
 The hotspot creates a secure portable WiFi network.
 The booster enhances your cellular reception so you can use your mobile data without issues.